AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

    * **News**

+     * Day 2: We did the lessons seen on the schedule.
+There is no special preparation for tomorrow.

      * Day 1: we covered what was on the schedule (jupyter, pandas, matplotlib).
 For day 2 preparation, try to fix any installation issues from day 1, go over the `basic Numpy